 Formerly known as "North Carbonate", this mountain now has an official name, approved by the Department of Interior in May 2005.
-Cronin Peak is named in honor of Mary Cronin (1893-1982) who in 1921 became the first woman to climb all the fourteen-thousand foot peaks in Colorado.
+Cronin Peak is named in honor of Mary Cronin (1893-1982) who in 1934 became the first woman to climb all the fourteen-thousand foot peaks in Colorado.

 Cronin Peak is Colorado's 75th highest summit.
 It is a gently sloped, reddish mountain in the Sawatch Range, a close neighbor to fourteeners Tabeguache Peak, Mount Shavano, and Mount Antero.
 This mountain was formerly known as "North Carbonate" for its proximity to Carbonate Mountain, one of its lower neighbors, three humps to the south.
 With its accessibility and a commanding, 360-degree view of the surrounding high mountains, Cronin Peak should be high on your Colorado centennials climbing list.

 There are two main trailheads: Baldwin Gulch, and Cyclone Creek.